amitp-ai/amitp-ai/README.md

 ![GithubProfile](https://user-images.githubusercontent.com/23042512/117491618-47e87700-af25-11eb-9164-b06f11bac5f2.png)

 ## SUMMARY
 Staff design engineer with expertise in developing reinforcement learning algorithms to automate analog IC design process.
-Additionally, I have worked on side projects pertaining to other areas of deep learning such as NLP and computer vision.
-Some of which are highlighted in this repository.
+Additionally, I have worked on side projects pertaining to other areas of deep learning such as NLP and computer vision -- some of which are highlighted in this repository.

 **Relevant Course Work:** Deep Reinforcement Learning, Deep Learning for NLP, Deep Learning for Computer Vision, Advanced Robotics, Intro to AI, Intro to Machine Learning, Algorithms & Data Structures, Software Fundamentals for Engineering Systems